Boise Transmission Repair

 Disclaimer: “Boise Transmission Repair” These automatic transmission fluid and filter change procedures are meant to serve as “guidelines only”.
 These guidelines do not take into consideration variations between vehicles.
 Changing transmission fluid should only be conducted by individuals with the proper mechanical knowledge and training.
 Personal injury and or transmission problems ⁄ damage can occur when the proper precautions are not followed.
 If in doubt, have your transmission serviced by the professionals at “Boise Transmission Repair ”.

-GM Pickup Truck Automatic Transmission
+GM Pickup Truck Automatic drive line Repair Service

 Hyundai Automatic Transmission

-Boise’s Professional Transmission Service
+Boise’s Professional Drive Line Service

-Quality Transmission services in boise, id
+Dependable Transmission services in Boise Idaho

 RDI is a transmission repair industry acronym that stands for: Remove, Disassemble, & Inspect.
-This is only recommended if the problem with the transmission is determined not to be a problem that can’t be fixed with the transmission in the vehicle.
+This is only recommended if the problem with the gearbox is determined not to be a problem that can’t be fixed with the transmission in the vehicle.

 Disassemble: Disassemble the transmission for the purpose of the next step in the procedure, which is: